 The West Shore Bike Trail has 1.03 mile of accessible trail located north and south of the entrance road into the park, along highway 89.
 The trail is constructed of asphalt.
 Trail accessibility terminates approximately 0.25 mile north of the park entrance road and approximately 0.75 mile to the south of the park entrance road.

 The Campground Trail is a 0.70 mile accessible trail located in the General Creek Campground.
 The trail is constructed of asphalt and connects multiple campground loops.

-Summer 2013 - A new virtual tour station is located inside the Nature Center.
+A virtual tour station is located inside the Nature Center.
 This large screen interactive program permits visitors to view and listen to live audio tours as they take place inside the Hellman-Ehrman Mansion.
 The program also provides 360 degree views of the grounds around the mansion and exhibit areas that may not be accessible to people with limited mobility.
-Assistive listening devices are also available.
+Assistive listening devices are available upon request.